blackenedharmony/ASUS-X550CL-Opencore-Legacy/README.md

 - The stock Wi-Fi card, as mentioned above.
 - Wake from sleep
 - Your CPU fan might run at full speed sometimes.
+- I haven't attempted to get iMessage and FaceTime working yet.

 How to install:
 - Clone the repo and extract the EFI folder into your USB's root directory.